Sexual assault and sexual harassment

-Swinburne commits to providing a safe and supportive environment to all students.
-We treat reports of sexual assault or sexual harassment seriously and sensitively.
+Swinburne commits to providing a safe, respectful and inclusive environment to all students.
+We take a zero-tolerance stance against sexual assault and sexual harassment, and treat reports or concerns seriously and sensitively.

 If you or someone you know has experienced sexual assault or sexual harassment, there are a range of support services and resources available to you.